HP 9000 712

 Other

-- NetBSD 712 serial console HOWTO, instructions to configure 712s to use serial console (i.e., run headless)
+- NetBSD 712 serial console HOWTO, instructions for serial console, i.e. headless

 - Pinout for the AUI/RS232 Y-cable for the optional second Ethernet/serial card.